yucheols/ENMs_In_R/tutorials/tutorial_2.md

 ## Part 4.
 Data partitioning for model evaluation
+There are several ways to partition your data for model evaluation.
+But here we will first try k-fold random cross validation.
+You may select a specific partitioning method based on your research goals.

 ```r
 cvfolds <- ENMeval::get.randomkfold(occs = occs, bg = bg, kfolds = 10)
 ```